HL7/smart-app-launch/input/pages/app-launch.md

 ### SMART authorization & FHIR access: overview

-An app can launch from within an existing EHR or Patient Portal session; this is known as an EHR launch.
+An app can launch from within an existing session in an EHR, Patient Portal, or other FHIR system.
 Alternatively, it can launch as a standalone app.

 In an <span class="label label-primary">EHR launch</span>, an opaque handle to the EHR context is passed along to the app as part of the launch URL.
 The app